OCRA-DFMA Field Day

 For us our info is:

-W4EZ 5D NC (voice: whisky 4 echo zulu, 5 delta, november charlie)
+W4EZ 6D NC (voice: whisky 4 echo zulu, 6 delta, november charlie)

 Stations and Band Captains:

-- All band CW in the MCU, Wilson W4BOH Captain
+- All band CW (2 stations) in the LOM, Wilson W4BOH Captain (LOM= Wilson's Land of Magic in his basement)

 Logging: N3FJP logging program (W4SAR holds the license for W4#Z).
 It will be installed on all of the logging laptops at the site and will be ready for